 The vertical axis visualizes how long each task has spent in that section, in days.
 If you are eager to get a deeper understanding of it, there is more detailed information and instructions in the article on Aging WIP.

 You may also find a problem with the setting of your Kanban board and determine that certain columns are not optimally organized, which is slowing down the process.
 It may be a review column with too high WIP limit causing disruptions in the flow.

 To prevent such delays, it is a good practice to set an automatic message for the assignees of tasks, having spent more than the usual time in the "In Progress" area.
 It could tell them that maybe the task needs to be broken down into smaller ones in order to pass faster through the funnel and thus not clog the process by filling the WIP limits.

 If you want to maintain a healthy Lean process and get the most out of Kanban, you should combine this metric with the other indicators and use it along with the cumulative flow diagram, Monte Carlo simulations, and throughput histogram.

-To discover the power of analytics and the benefits for your work, try experimenting with them by signing up for a free one-month trial account at Kanbanize.
+To discover the power of analytics and the benefits for your work, try experimenting with them.
 Don’t exclude the opportunity to give your build-measure-learn feedback loop a whole new meaning.